Rhys-Bergeron/PasteintoR/README.md

 simple column or dataframe into R?? er package??
 Yeah, me too!

-This RStudio Addin will enable you to go to copy things right from a the table format and load it into a conveniently named "df_xlsx".
+This RStudio Addin will enable you to go to copy things right from a the table format and load it into a conveniently named "df_clipboard".
 This means you will be able to copy a single data frame column or an entire data frame instaneously.

 INSTRUCTIONS